 Because antidiarrheals may exacerbate C. difficile colitis or increase the likelihood of hemolytic-uremic syndrome in Shiga toxin–producing Escherichia coli infection, they should not be used in bloody diarrhea of unknown cause.
 Their use should be restricted to patients with watery diarrhea and no signs of systemic toxicity.
 However, there is little evidence to justify previous concerns about prolonging excretion of possible bacterial pathogens with antidiarrheals.

 Psyllium or methylcellulose compounds provide bulk.
 Although usually prescribed for constipation, bulking agents given in small doses decrease the fluidity of liquid stools.
 Kaolin, pectin, and activated attapulgite adsorb fluid.
-Osmotically active dietary substances (see Table: Dietary Factors That May Worsen Diarrhea Dietary Factors That May Worsen Diarrhea Stool is 60 to 90% water.
-In Western society, stool amount is 100 to 200 g/day in healthy adults and 10 g/kg/day in infants, depending on the amount of unabsorbable dietary material (mainly... read more ) and stimulatory drugs should be avoided.
+Osmotically active dietary substances (see table ) and stimulatory drugs should be avoided.

-Eluxadoline, which has mu-opioid receptor agonist and delta-opioid receptor antagonist effects, can be used to treat IBS–related diarrhea.
-The dose is 100 mg 2 times a day (75 mg 2 times a day if the 100-mg dose cannot be tolerated).
-It should not be used in patients who have had a cholecystectomy.
+Eluxadoline, which has mu-opioid receptor agonist and delta-opioid receptor antagonist effects, can be used to treat diarrhea-predominant IBS.
+The dose is 100 mg orally 2 times a day (75 mg 2 times a day if the 100-mg dose cannot be tolerated).
+It should not be used in patients who have had a cholecystectomy or a history of pancreatitis.
+Patients with diarrhea-predominant IBS may also be given the antibiotic rifaximin 550 mg orally 3 times a day for 14 days.

 In patients with acute diarrhea, testing is only necessary for those who have prolonged symptoms (ie, > 1 week), have red flag findings, are very young, or are very old.